arcus/education_modules/citizen_science/citizen_science.md

 They also may be motivated by helping their community or themselves with the output of the research.

-Other times, the project is [designed as a game](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0100662) or includes more traditional incentives like money to attract participants.
+Other times, the project includes more traditional incentives like money to attract participants, or is designed as a game.
+Using free smartphone games to collect research data can be quite effective, as this [article in PLOS]((https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0100662)  shows.
 Some platforms encourage engagement by letting users track their contributions, earn points, and even [form teams to compete against other volunteers](https://stats.foldingathome.org/).